cmuscioly/cmuscioly.github.io/tournament.md

 <p>
 We want to thank everyone for participating in our first virtual invitational!
-The awards ceremony video can be viewed at the link below starting at
+The awards ceremony video can be viewed at the link below.
-<strong>8:00pm ET</strong> today.
 </p>

 <div>